Enalean/tuleap-documentation-en/languages/en/user-guide/tracker-v3.rst

 To decide what field to use and what field not to use select the item "Manage Field Usage" on the welcome page of any Tracker Administration screen.
-The Field Usage screen (?) shows you a sample list of fields available in the tracker of a SYS\_PRODUCT\_NAME project.
+The Field Usage screen (?) shows you a sample list of fields available in the tracker of a |SYSPRODUCTNAME| project.
 The screen is divided in 3 parts:

 the list of tracker fields currently in use